OWASP/wstg/document/4-Web_Application_Security_Testing/06-Session_Management_Testing/09-Testing_for_Session_Hijacking.md

 An attacker who gets access to a honest user's session cookies can impersonate her by presenting such cookies: this attack is known as session hijacking.
 When considering network attackers, i.e., attackers who control the network used by the victim, session cookies can be unduly exposed to the attacker over HTTP.
 To prevent this, session cookies should be marked with the `Secure` attribute, so that they are only communicated over HTTPS.

 Note that the `Secure` attribute should be used also when the web application is entirely deployed over HTTPS, otherwise the following cookie theft attack is possible.
-Assume that `www.example.com` is entirely deployed over HTTPS, but does not mark its session cookies as `Secure`:
+Assume that `example.com` is entirely deployed over HTTPS, but does not mark its session cookies as `Secure`:

-1. The victim sends a request to `http://www.another-site.com`
+1. The victim sends a request to `http://another-site.com`
-2. The attacker corrupts the corresponding response so that it triggers a request to `http://www.example.com`
+2. The attacker corrupts the corresponding response so that it triggers a request to `http://example.com`
-3. The browser now tries to access `http://www.example.com`
+3. The browser now tries to access `http://example.com`
 4. Though the request fails, the session cookies are leaked in clear over HTTP.

-Alternatively, session hijacking can be prevented by banning HTTP communication using [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security)* as discussed below.
+Alternatively, session hijacking can be prevented by banning HTTP communication using [HSTS](https://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security).
+Note that there is a subtlety here related to cookie scoping.
+In particular, full HSTS adoption* is required when session cookies are issued with the `Domain` attribute set.
+These cookies can be shared across sub-domains, hence HTTP communication with sub-domains should be banned as well to prevent their disclosure.
+To exemplify this security flaw, assume that `example.com` activates HSTS without the `includeSubDomains` option and issues session cookies with the `Domain` attribute set to `example.com`, then the following attack is possible:

+1. The victim sends a request to `http://another-site.com`
+2. The attacker corrupts the corresponding response so that it triggers a request to `http://fake.example.com`
+3. The browser now tries to access `http://fake.example.com`, which is allowed by the HSTS configuration
+4. Since the request is sent to a sub-domain of `example.com`, it includes the session cookies, which are leaked in clear over HTTP.

+Note that full HSTS should be activated on the apex domain to prevent this attack.

 > `*` We refer to full HSTS adoption when a host activates HSTS for itself and all its sub-domains, and to partial HSTS adoption when a host activates HSTS just for itself.
 > Ref: Calzavara, S., Rabitti, A., Ragazzo, A., Bugliesi, M.: Testing for Integrity Flaws in Web Sessions.